casper-network/docs-archive/theory/abstract-consensus.rst

 Zero-level messages
 ~~~~~~~~~~~~~~~~~~~

-Within a swimlane of a honest validator, **zero-level messages** are all messages since the last change of mind on the consensus value this validator was voting for (empty votes are not counting as change of mind).
+Within a swimlane of an honest validator, **zero-level messages** are all messages since the last change of mind on the consensus value this validator was voting for (empty votes are not counting as change of mind).

 **Example:** if the sequence of messages in the swimlane looks like this: